Mold Damage Claims

-In the past, mold damage insurance claims were covered under most home insurance when it resulted from a covered peril, such as a sudden plumbing leak, fire control, storm or other cause covered under your policy.
+In the past, mold damage insurance claims were covered under most home insurance when it resulted from a covered peril, such as a sudden plumbing leak, fire control, storm, or other cause covered under your policy.

-Sustaining mold damage to your property is very common in Florida, especially South Florida.
+Sustaining mold damage to your property is very common in Florida, especially in South Florida.
 The weather in South Florida plays a role in the creation of mold on your property.
 Due to the warm, humid, and damp conditions in South Florida, the mold may be excessive on your property and can lead to damages and losses to your property and can affect your health.
 Mold thrives on moisture.

 If you encounter mold on your property, contact Prime Public Adjusters today.
 We will make things right and help you in receiving the maximum compensation for your damages and losses with your struggle against the insurance company.